Alyceeie/cline-agent/README.md

 # Navigate to the project
 cd cline-agent

+# Open the crypto interface
+open index.html

 # Set up GitHub Actions
 # (Actions are automatically enabled when you fork the repo)
 ```

 ## Configuration 🛠️

-The agent's behavior is configured through two main files:
+The agent's behavior is configured through:

 1. `.github/carmen-config.json`: Core settings and preferences
 2. `.github/workflows/ai-agent.yml`: GitHub Actions workflow
+3. `index.html`: Cryptocurrency interface and functionality

 ## Example Interactions 💬

+### Crypto Queries
+- "Bitcoin is currently at $45,000 (up 3% today) 📈"
+- "Market sentiment is bullish with high trading volume 🚀"

+### GitHub Responses
-- **Issues**: "Thanks for opening this issue!
+- "Thanks for opening this issue!
 I'll analyze your request and help you out! 🔍"
-- **Pull Requests**: "Yo!
+- "Yo!
 Thanks for the PR!
 I'll check out your changes and drop some feedback real quick! 💫"

 ## Contributing 🤝